-- (1) These columns show the potential value of the payout for each named executive officer under the 2013 Bonus Plan if the threshold, target or maximum goals are satisfied for all performance measures.
-The potential payouts are performance-driven and therefore completely at risk.
+(1) These columns show the potential value of the payout for each named executive under the FY14 Bonus Plan if the threshold, target or maximum goals are satisfied for all performance measures.
+Under the plan's terms, the potential payouts are performance-driven and therefore completely at risk.
 For all executives, 80% of their stated potential cash bonus was dependent upon the achievement of the stated corporate financial performance targets for revenue and operating income for the fiscal year, and 20% was dependent upon either the achievement of their individual performance objectives or regional/divisional financial objectives.
-For more details please refer to the "Compensation Discussion and Analysis" section of this proxy. - (2) Grants vest in annual increments of 25% beginning on the first anniversary of the date of grant. - (3) The exercise price of all the options granted equals the average of high and low of Haemonetics Common Stock on the grant date, so the exercise price of the stock option maybe higher or lower than the closing price of Haemonetics Common Stock on the grant date. - (4) Represents the aggregate grant date fair value for stock options and stock awards/units as calculated in accordance with ASC Topic 718, Compensation-Stock Compensation.
-See Note 11, Capital Stock, to the Corporation's consolidated financial statements set forth in the Form 10-K for the year ended March 30, 2013.
+For more details please refer to the "Compensation Discussion and Analysis" section of this Proxy Statement.

+- (2) Grant vest in annual increments of 25% beginning on the first anniversary of the date of grant for all executives. - (3) The exercise price of all the options granted equals the average of high and low of the Company's Common Stock on the grant date, so the exercise price of the stock option maybe higher or lower than the closing price of Company's Common Stock on the grant date. - (4) Represents the aggregate grant date fair value for stock options and stock awards/units calculated in accordance with Compensation Stock Compensation Topic of the FASB Codification.
+See Footnote 11 "Capital Stock" to the Company's consolidated financial statements set forth in the 10-K for the assumptions made in determining FAS 123R values.